One of the nation’s largest, coed holiday high school basketball tournaments

 The Best of the Best…

-Over the years the Holiday Classic has seen its share of great individual players that have gone on to acheive success in college and beyond.
+Over the years the Holiday Classic has seen its share of great individual players that have gone on to acheive success in sports after their high school careers were over.
 Here is just a sample of those great players:

 - Kevin Duckworth of the Los Angeles Clippers/Milwaukee Bucks/Washington Bullets/Portland Trailblazers/San Antonio Spurs (Dolton Thornridge)